What you need to know Smart HDR, Deep Fusion and Night Mode on iPhone 11 and beyond.

 Why only on the iPhone 11?
 Only the A13 Bionic chip in the iPhone 11 has the power to handle all the computation required.
 So what are these things?
 Without getting too deep into explaining:

-- Smart HDR works in bright scenarios that would normally lead to overexposure of highlights and undersexposure of shadow in the same image.
-With four images images, Smart HDR takes regions of the correctly-exposed highlights and the correctly-exposed shadows and composites them into a correctly exposed image.
-You can turn it off: in Home > Settings > Camera > Smart HDR.
+- Smart HDR works in bright, high-contrast scenarios that would normally lead to overexposure of highlights and undersexposure of shadow in the same image.
+With four images, Smart HDR takes regions of the correctly-exposed highlights and the correctly-exposed shadows and composites them into a correctly exposed image.

 - Deep Fusion works in low-light scenarios that would normally lead to harsh contrast and noise in your image.
 The Wide or Tele camera takes nine short and long exposures, then composites them to reveal deeper detail and to retain color.
 This feature is entirely automatic, but you can defeat it to some degree: Home > Camera > Photos Capture Outside the Frame > On.
 When this is enabled, the Camera app can’t use Deep Fusion, since the Ultra Wide camera that captures outside the frame isn’t equipped with it.
 It also doesn’t work in Burst mode.